haripen/c3dBox/c3d_to_mat/README.md

 # C3D to MAT Converter

-This project provides a GUI tool to convert C3D files into MATLAB MAT files using PyQt5.
-It features a streamlined interface for selecting input and output folders, filtering data, and enriching MAT files with metadata, events, point, and analog data.
+This GUI or script convert C3D files into MATLAB MAT files using ezC3D and PyQt5.
+It features an interface for selecting input and output folders, filtering data, and enriching MAT files with metadata, events, point, and analog data.

 ---

 ## Features

-- **Intuitive GUI**: Modern PyQt5 interface with intuitive controls and helpful tooltips.
+- **GUI**: PyQt5 interface with controls and helpful tooltips.
-- **Flexible Filtering:** Choose a filter mode (e.g., by file attributes or filename) and apply custom keywords for targeted file selection.
+- **File Filtering:** Choose a filter mode (e.g., by file attributes or filename) and apply custom keywords for targeted file selection.
-- **JSON-Based Filters:** Automatically or manually load filter definitions from JSON files for precise data selection.
+- **JSON-Based Data-Export Filters:** Automatically or manually load filter definitions from JSON files for precise data selection.
 - **Meta Data Integration:** Includes detailed metadata such as sampling rates, frame ranges, and complete file headers.
 - **Structured Data Export:**
-  - **Events:** Exported in character arrays compatible with MATLAB.
+  - **Events:** Exported in character arrays.
   - **Point and Analog Data:** Organized clearly with unique, MATLAB-friendly field names and filtered according to user criteria.
-- **Logging Support:** Optional detailed logging of raw data labels for debugging.
+- **Logging Support:** Optional detailed logging of raw data labels for setting up the JSON or for debugging.

 ---